Shine (Collective Soul song): Legacy and appearances

 "Shine" has remained a symbol of 1990s alternative rock.
 Stephen Thomas Erlewine of Allmusic regarded the song "a tremendous guilty pleasure, built on a guitar riff so indelible you swear it's stolen, blessed by a sighing melody that makes this a fine album-rock single that would have sounded as good in '74 as it did in '94."

 Due to its popularity among 1990s music, "Shine" has been included on various era-themed compilation albums including VH1: I Love the '90s, Whatever: The '90s Pop and Culture Box, Big Shiny '90s, and The Buzz.
 Live versions have been included on the Woodstock '94 and Much at Edgefest 1999 compilations.

 Track listing

-All songs written by Ed Roland.
+All songs were written by Ed Roland.